electric-sql/electric/website/blog/posts/2023-10-12-linerlite-local-first-with-react.md

 post: true
 ---

+> [!WARNING]
+> This post describes a release of an old version of Electric that's no longer active.
+See the [Electric Next](/blog/2024/07/17/electric-next) post for context.

 Recently at Electric we’ve been building some demo apps; this is both to demonstrate the capability and use of Electric as platform, and to help inform our design process.
 The first of these demos is what we’re calling “Linearlite” - a simplified, lightweight clone of the Linear project management and issue tracking tool. <!--truncate--> It uses the standard ElectricSQL architecture of Postgres on the server, SQLite in the browser, and Electric’s sync layer in the middle.

 ![](/img/blog/linerlite-local-first-with-react/app.png)